-Course website: http://faculty.wwu.edu/curgus/Courses/312_202340/312.html
+Course website: https://faculty.curgus.wwu.edu/Courses/312_202420/312.html

-Sources: Proofs in Elementary Analysis, lecture notes by Branko Ćurgus
+Sources: Proofs in Elementary Analysis, lecture notes by Branko Ćurgus.

-- Everything said in class and your record of it.
-Make sure that your record of what was presented in class is correct. - Me.
-You can and should ask me any questions.
-I will help you with a hint or a general strategy for a solution.
-It would be very useful if you put your questions in writing.
-It would help if you describe the strategies you attempted to solve a problem and the challenges you encountered. - Others.
-You can talk to other students in class and read their notes.
-This relates particularly to the material already discussed in class.
-While seeking inspiration and learning from others is essential, always remember to critically evaluate information and trust your analytical abilities. - You are the source and the steward of your ideas.
-(This should have been the first item on the list.) - Course objectives: The real numbers play a fundamental role in mathematics, in particular in the branch of mathematics called mathematical analysis.
+- All material discussed in class and your notes on it. - ➡ Class website. - Ask questions.
+Asking your own questions, and engaging in answering them on your own or in interactions with others, is the most important aspect of learning.
+While studying, thinking about the subject of this class, or discussing math with colleagues, you may encounter a question.
+Record your question and the context in which it occurred.
+I believe that questions are better when shared.
+Our class Canvas page features a Discussions section, which is an excellent place to share questions with the class.
+Of course, you are also welcome to stop by my office hour and ask your questions in person. - You are the most important source for your learning and the steward of your ideas. - Course objectives: The real numbers play a fundamental role in mathematics, in particular in the branch of mathematics called mathematical analysis.
 The objective of this course is to provide a rigorous presentation of the basic properties of the real numbers and the fundamental concepts of mathematical analysis: sequences and continuous functions.
 To be rigorous, as much as possible, we will construct proofs for almost all the statements we discuss.
 Our main focus will be constructing valid proofs and discussing their validity. - Homework: Your daily homework should consist of studying the material covered in class.
 The goal is understanding, or even more, internalizing the concepts and methods we study.
 Your goal is to make what is being learned your own knowledge.